Decoding 188 Pounds: A practical guide to Weight Conversion and Understanding Kilograms

 -

 The kilogram is a unit of mass, while the pound is traditionally considered a unit of weight.
-However, in everyday usage, the terms are often used interchangeably, particularly when dealing with relatively small differences in gravitational force like those encountered on Earth.
+Still, in everyday usage, the terms are often used interchangeably, particularly when dealing with relatively small differences in gravitational force like those encountered on Earth.

 Practical Applications and Importance of Conversion